 Beyond the mountain, the other main draws to the area are two shopping and entertainment districts.
 Closely located to one another, they each offer their own unique and distinctive styles.

-Whether you want to spend your days shopping, sipping drinks or dining on a stunning range of cuisine, you will be spoilt for choice.
+Whether you want to spend your day shopping, sipping drinks, or dining on a stunning range of cuisine, you will be spoilt for choice.
 That’s before you even get to the more adventurous attractions, which include popular tattoo studios and bicycle rental stores.

-Stay in South Tabor/Division if you want to hike up Mount Tabor or stroll through a stunning park; you are interested in Asian culture; you want to shop, stay or dine in one of the most hip and stylish parts of the city.🔍FIND BEST HOTELS IN SOUTH TABOR
+Stay in South Tabor/Division if you want to hike up Mount Tabor or stroll through a stunning park; you are interested in Asian culture; you want to shop, stay or dine in one of the hippest and stylish parts of the city.🔍FIND BEST HOTELS IN SOUTH TABOR

 7. Boise/Mississippi Avenue, one of the best areas for nightlife